 "A shot taken as I headed home after some street photography with friends.
 I saw the three girls standing and chatting on the platform.
 They looked beautiful and stylish in their brightly coloured traditional dresses.
 I knew I wanted to take their shot - but only had 2 frames of low speed 35mm colour film left.
 I had to shoot around 1/8 second to get a decent exposure, due to the low light in the station at night.
 Waiting for the train to give a blurred background, added in a shade of blue to the shot.
 Part of my ongoing 35mm street photography project of Melbourne."

-By photographer Mark Lourensz, this photo is titles 'The Causeway'.
+By photographer Mark Lourensz, this photo is titled 'The Causeway'.

 Victorian Archives Centre Gallery